What We Do

 The Jed Foundation works to reduce emotional distress and prevent suicide among college students.
 They provide resources and work to reduce the stigma students have when asking for help.National Institute of Mental Health

 Learn about mental health issues you or a friend might be struggling with.
 Mental health diagnoses are listed to help you identify specific symptoms you are experiencing.
-Information from anxiety to suicide is available.Addiction and Recovery
+Information from anxiety to suicide is available.BIPOC Mental Health Support

 Alcohol Screening

-Become informed about substances, treatment programs, and campaigns addressing the needs of every age group.Sexual Violence and Assault Prevention
+Become informed about substances, treatment programs, and campaigns addressing the needs of every age group.Treatment and Recovery Resources - BOAPC

 The Massachusetts Coalition against Sexual Assault and Domestic Violence, Jane Doe Inc. brings together organizations and people committed to ending all violence against women.Prevent Connect